Laura (1944 film): Music

 Once the principal photography had been completed, Preminger hired David Raksin to score the film.
 The director wanted to use "Sophisticated Lady" by Duke Ellington for the main theme, but Raksin objected to the choice.
-Alfred Newman, music director for Fox, convinced Preminger to give Raksin a weekend to compose an original tune.
+Alfred Newman, music director for Fox, persuaded Preminger to give Raksin a weekend to compose an original tune.
 Furious, Preminger gave Raksin that weekend, but threatened him with dismissal in case he failed.

 Inspired by a "Dear John" letter he received from his wife over the course of that weekend, Raksin composed the haunting theme, also titled "Laura", for which Johnny Mercer later wrote lyrics.
 It eventually became a jazz standard recorded by more than 400 artists, including Stan Kenton, Dick Haymes, Woody Herman, Nat King Cole, The Four Freshmen, Charlie Parker, Billy Eckstine, and Frank Sinatra.
-Even Spike Jones did a parody version of the song.
+Spike Jones did a parody version of the song.
 Preminger was so pleased with Raksin's score that he not only did not dismiss Raksin, but also collaborated with him on four additional films.